noryon/BARWidgets/README.md

 > This was made with **AI assistance**, if you think this is unholy, don't use this widget.

 ### HOW TO USE THIS WIDGET:
-To draw a layout check the "Enable Layout Draw" option.
+- To draw a layout check the "Enable Layout Draw" option.
 It will enable drawing layout mode.
 While ON, you can paint the layout using the mouse, placing building-sized units with [LMB] and place lines with [RMB]

-There are help options inside the widget itself.
+- There are help options inside the widget itself.

-To draw your layout, first click on "Enable Layout Draw".
+- To draw your layout, first click on "Enable Layout Draw".
 You will see a square at your mouse position; it is a preview of where you will draw to the layout.
 The small dot is where a line will begin.

-Use [left mouse button] to place buildings, use [ALT] or [ALT + CTRL] keys to change the way it is placed.
+- Use [left mouse button] to place buildings, use [ALT] or [ALT + CTRL] keys to change the way it is placed.

-Use [right mouse button] to render arbitrary lines to your layout; hold the [ALT] key so you can remove lines.
+- Use [right mouse button] to render arbitrary lines to your layout; hold the [ALT] key so you can remove lines.

-Select one size for the building (Small, Square, Big, Large or Chunk) to place.
+- Select one size for the building (Small, Square, Big, Large or Chunk) to place.
 Adjacent buildings of the same size will be rendered together (i.e.: a single contour for the shape defined by buildings of the same type).

-You can use CTRL+Z/CTRL+A to undo/redo your actions over the active layout.
+- You can use CTRL+Z/CTRL+A to undo/redo your actions over the active layout.

-Once the layout is created, save it on a slot using a Save button below, you can load it anytime later pressing the Load button with same slot number.
+- Once the layout is created, save it on a slot using a Save button below, you can load it anytime later pressing the Load button with same slot number.

-A loaded layout can be rotated with the [R] key and inverted with the [I] key before being placed.
+- A loaded layout can be rotated with the [R] key and inverted with the [I] key before being placed.
+If you hold [ALT] while placing the layout [LMB] you will merge the loaded layout with your active layout.

-Press "Render" to draw the active layout to the game.
+- Press "Render" to draw the active layout to the game.

-You can click and drag the widget window by the title bar.
+- You can click and drag the widget window by the title bar.